-shift, with wavenumber k, between left-eye dominance and right-eye dominance of cortical cells.
-For ON/OFF competition with $l \neq 0$, this represents a periodic shifting, with movement across cortex, as to which subregions of the receptive field are dominated by ON-center inputs, and which subregions are dominated by OFF-center inputs.
-Thus, we can view the results as an oscillation within receptive fields, with wavenumber l; combined with a shift with cortical position in the spatial phase of receptive fields, this shift occurring with wavenumber k + l, the vector sum of the projective field or arbor oscillation and the receptive field oscillation.
+a shift, for varying x, in the phase of the receptive field relative to the receptive field center.
+For the case of ocular dominance, with l = 0, this is just the shift, with wavenumber k, between left-eye dominance and right-eye dominance of the cortical cells.
+For ON/OFF competition with $l \neq 0$, this represents a periodic shifting, with movement across the cortex, as to which subregions of the receptive field are dominated by ON-center inputs and which subregions are dominated by OFF-center inputs.
+Thus, we can view the results as an oscillation within receptive fields, with wavenumber l, combined with a shift with cortical position in the spatial phase of receptive fields, this shift occurring with wavenumber k + l, the vector sum of the projective field or arbor oscillation and the receptive field oscillation.

-The competitive, renormalizing terms (1.3-1.4) do not substantially alter these pictures, except that multiplicative renormalization can suppress ocular dominance development in some circumstances [43].2 These results hold also for localized connectivity (finite arbors), and thus generally characterize the behavior of semi-linear models [39, 44].
-The major difference in the case of localized connectivity is that, if k or l corresponds to a wavelength larger than the diameter of connectivity from or to a single cell, then it is equivalent to k = 0 or l = 0 respectively.
-A good approximation to the leading eigenvectors in the case of finite connectivity is given simply by $A(x - \alpha)e^{ikx}e^{il\alpha}$, where k and l are determined as above by the peaks of $\tilde{I}(k)$ and $\tilde{C}^D(l)$ (unpublished results).
+The competitive, renormalizing terms [Eqs.
+(2.3) and (2.4)] do not substantially alter these pictures, except that multiplicative renormalization can suppress ocular dominance development in some circumstances [43].2 These results hold also for localized connectivity (finite arbors), and thus generally characterize the behavior of semilinear models [39, 44].
+The major difference in the case of localized connectivity is that, if k or l corresponds to a wavelength larger than the diameter of connectivity from or to a single cell, then it is equivalent to k = 0 or l = 0, respectively.
+A good approximation to the leading eigenvectors in the case of finite connectivity is given simply by $A(x - \alpha)e^{ikx}e^{il\alpha}$, where k and l are determined as above by the peaks of $\tilde{I}(k)$ and $\tilde{C}^{D}(l)$ (unpublished results).